 See where candidates stand on policy issues

-- Ballotpedia 2016 – covers candidates in current presidential election
+- Ballotpedia – includes coverage of candidates in elections

 Evaluating an image?
 Use more web detective tools!